tcpipuk/tomfos.tr/docs/matrix/synapse/workers.md

+---
-# Deploying a Synapse Homeserver with Docker
+title: Scaling Synapse with Workers
+description: Unleash the full power of your Matrix Synapse homeserver!
+Learn how to configure workers to handle more users, bigger rooms, and faster federation.
+---

-## 5. Worker Configuration
+# 5. Worker Configuration

 1. [Introduction](#introduction)
 2. [Synapse Configuration](#synapse-configuration)